As Massachusetts car crash lawyers, we have many clients that have experienced soft tissue injuries following their accident. Soft tissue Read More…

 This happens quite a bit.
 Even if your employer does not carry workers comp coverage, you may still bring a claim for benefits.
 The Massachusetts Workers Compensation Trust Fund provides benefits in this situation.
 The employer can be subjected to severe penalties should it not carry workers compensation insurance.

-If you are receiving weekly workers compensation checks, it may make sense to lump sum settle your case.
-We can negotiate a favorable settlement for you if it makes sense to settle your case.
+Depending on the case, it may make sense to lump sum settle your benefits.
+We can negotiate a favorable settlement for you.

 The Massachusetts Workers Compensation Claim Process